” Its the best key I’ve ever used!”

 The other great thing about a key like this is that it’s wired to allow use as a standard paddle, a cootie key, or even as a straight key.
 No need to switch keys to accommodate other ops anymore.
 Paddle, swiper or straight key….all in one.
 Gotta love that.

-Building time is about 2 weeks.
+Building time varies depending on my schedule.
+Usually max wait is 4 or 5 weeks.
 I’ll give you a heads up just prior to sending or if there are any delays.
 Your key will look like the key pictured in the image gallery on this page.

 Thanks for looking and I hope you have the opportunity to try one of these keys soon.
 You’ll be amazed at the feel and sound of the Torsion Bar Key.